playingoDEERUX/tailslayer/README.md

 # Tailslayer

 Tailslayer is a C++ library that reduces tail latency in RAM reads caused by DRAM refresh stalls.
-It works by replicating data across multiple different channels and waiting for a read request.
-Once the request comes in, it hedges the reads across the replicas, allowing the work to be performed on whichever replica access was fastest.
+It replicates data across multiple, independent DRAM channels with uncorrelated refresh schedules, using (undocumented!) channel scrambling offsets that works on AMD, Intel, and Graviton.
+Once the request comes in, Tailslayer issues hedged reads across all replicas, allowing the work to be performed on whichever result responds first.

 ## Usage